cosmos/interchain-security/tests/e2e/README.md

 are already "packaged together" and available as `stepsStartChains` in (steps_start_chains.go)[steps_start_chains.go].

-An important node is that the parts of the state that are *not* defined are just *not checked*.
-For example, if the balance of a validator isn't listed in a state, it doesn't mean that we want to check that the validator balance is absent in the actual system, it means we don't care about the balance of that validator in this particular state.
+**Note:** The parts of the state that are *not* defined are just *not checked*.
+For example, if the balance of a validator is not listed in a state, it means we do not care about the balance of that validator in this particular state.

 ### How to use relayers